Neutrino production mechanisms in strongly magnetized quark matter: Current status and open questions: Introduction

 where $\Sigma^{\lessgtr}_\nu(t,P)$ denote the corresponding neutrino self-energies.
 The left-hand side encodes the time evolution of the neutrino distribution function included in $G_\nu^{<}(t,P)$, while the right-hand side represents an implicit collision term that encapsulates all information about electroweak interactions in Fig.~\ref{fig.Feynman} through the neutrino self-energies $\Sigma^{\lessgtr}_\nu(t,P)$.

 Since the macroscopic evolution of dense matter occurs on timescales much longer than those characteristic of weak interactions, the explicit time dependence of the self-energies and Green's functions on the right-hand side of Eq.~(\ref{KB-kinetic-eq}) may be neglected.
+In certain astrophysical settings, such as core-collapse supernovae and neutron star mergers, the dynamical timescales may become comparable to those of weak processes~\cite{Alford:2017rxf,Arras:2018fxj,Most:2022yhe}.
+While this could appear to invalidate our approximation, this is not necessarily the case.
+If the average temperature and the quark and electron chemical potentials vary sufficiently slowly, it remains justified to neglect the time dependence on the right-hand side of Eq.~(\ref{KB-kinetic-eq}).
+This assumes, of course, that the other assumptions of our framework, i.e., low temperature and the absence of neutrino trapping, remain valid.

 As we demonstrate in the following sections, this Kadanoff-Baym formalism provides a convenient starting point for calculating neutrino emissivities associated with weak processes, such as direct Urca reactions and neutrino-antineutrino synchrotron emission.